open-cluster-management-io/enhancements/enhancements/sig-architecture/132-work-update-only-when-spec-change/README.md

 #### agent implemntation

-When work-agent identity that the `OnSpokeChange` is set `NoOverride` for a certain resource in the `ManifestWork`, the agent when apply the resource to the spoke cluster will add an annotation with the key `open-cluster-management.io/object-hash`.
+When work-agent identify that the `OnSpokeChange` is set `NoOverride` for a certain resource in the `ManifestWork`, the agent when apply the resource to the spoke cluster will add an annotation with the key `open-cluster-management.io/object-hash`.
 The value of the annotation is the computed hash of the resource spec in the `ManifestWork`.
 Later when another actor updates the resource, the work-agent will at first check if the object-hash mismatches with the current resource spec